 Extended hours make this health-conscious restaurant chain a popular food option on campus.

-You can look up locations, hours and menus of the eateries via the official CSUN mobile app.
-Download it at m.csun.edu.
+You can look up locations, hours and menus of the eateries via the official CSUN mobile app, available for free download.
 As an added convenience, you may swipe your meals with MataMoney, a prepaid dining card.
-For more information about campus dining, check out the University Corporation website.
+For more information about campus dining, check out The University Corporation website.

 Where to grocery shop